NexaAI/nexa-sdk/CLI.md

 Run a model on your local computer.
 If the model file is not yet downloaded, it will be automatically fetched first.

 By default, `nexa` will run gguf models.
 To run onnx models, use `nexa onnx MODEL_PATH`

+You can run any model shown in `nexa list` command.

 #### Run Text-Generation Model